Fan Zhengyi: Early career

-2018/2019
+2018–19 season

 At just 17, Fan was the youngest player on the professional tour in 2018–19.
 His first match was a 4–1 loss to Jack Lisowski in the Riga Masters, and his first win was against his practice partner Lyu Haotian 6–5 in the International Championship.
 However, he could only manage one further win in the remainder of the season, which finished in a 10–5 loss to Chris Wakelin in the World Championship.

-2019/2020
+2019–20 season

 Fan played in the 2019 China National Championship in Xi'an, seeded number 3, but lost in the 3rd round to Jin Long 4–2.
 He did however achieve the highest break in the competition of 143.

 Fan's best performance in the 2019–20 season came in the English Open.
 After a close win against Riley Parsons 4–3, he faced Chris Wakelin.
 At 3-3 the match ended on a respotted black in the final frame.
 After easy misses by both players Fan potted it to reach the last-32 for the first time.
 His run was ended by Shaun Murphy 4–0.

 In subsequent tournaments Fan had further victories against Zhou Yuelong and Peter Lines.
 With the outbreak of COVID-19, the snooker season was suspended.
 Fan Zhengyi was one of only 4 Chinese players to stay in the UK, but was unable to practice due to lockdown restrictions.
 He played in the rescheduled World Championship, and beat amateur Dylan Emery 6–4 in the first round.
 He produced a fine attacking display in the second round against Dominic Dale, but eventually lost 6-4 after having led 4–3.
 Thus his season finished ranked 92, which meant he was relegated from the tour.

-In an attempt to regain his Tour Card, Fan entered Q School.
-With 7 wins and no losses he was successful, beating two-time ranking event winner Michael White 4–2 in the final round, thus gaining entry to the 20-21 and 2021-22 snooker seasons.
+In an attempt to regain his Tour Card, Fan entered the 2020 Q School.
+With 7 wins and no losses in the first event he was successful, beating two-time ranking event winner Michael White 4–2 in the final round, thus gaining entry to the 2020-21 and 2021-22 snooker seasons.

-2020/2021
+2020–21 season

 Fan played in the very first match of the 2020-21 season, against Judd Trump in a Championship League group.
 He finished the group in 2nd place after beating David Lilley and drawing with Alan McManus.
 After that he had a run of 6 losses.
 His only win against a professional in match longer than best-of-5 frames was a 6-4 defeat of Zak Surety in the World Championship.
 He finished the season ranked 118.